kriswebdev/android_aircrack/README.md

     `adb shell airodump-ng eth0`

-# Using precompiled binaries

-Android:
- * Get these Wireless Extesions binaries (can be found in this repo /bin folder): `iwconfig`, `iwconfig` and `iwpriv`
- * Get Aircrack-ng for Android binaries from this repo /bin folder
- * Install Android SDK tools on your computer
- * Connect your Android device in USB debugging mode and run from your computer:

-    `adb root`
-    `adb remount`
-    `adb push some-binary /system/xbin/`

 # Documentation

+## Aircrack-ng official documentation
-Documentation, tutorials, ... can be found on http://www.aircrack-ng.org
+> Documentation, tutorials, ... can be found on (http://www.aircrack-ng.org)[http://www.aircrack-ng.org]
+>

-See also manpages and the forum.
+> See also manpages and the forum.
+>

-For further information check the [README](README) file.
+> For further information check the [README](README) file.

+## Aircrack-ng for Android

-Support Aircrack-ng for Android is done on a yet-to-come XDA thread.
+Support Aircrack-ng for Android is done on [XDA PwnAir thread](http://forum.xda-developers.com/showthread.php?t=2760170) Q&A section] or on the [GitHub repo](https://github.com/kriswebdev/android_aircrack/).ai